 Next, Ards CCE was booked to play Aviles Spain, associated with Columbanus through having a protected beach on which legend says he ran aground on the back of a whale.
 The idea grew that, like Columbanus, Ards CCE was bringing music and words to Europe and, although Columbanus never actually went to Spain, we featured him on the festival poster.
 If only Bangor had protected beach too.

 Following success in Spain, I suggested recording The White Dove CD.
 I wrote the song, which won a medal at the all-Ireland fleadh, and has aired on several radio programmes including BBC world service and BBC Ulster Downtown radio.

-ARDS CCE has been, of course, centrally involved with the now annual Bangor Abbey Columbanus Celebration concerts, most recently in November 2014 to great acclaim.
-Chair of Friends of Columbanus, Bangor, Kenneth Irvine, has already booked the entertainment group for November 2015.
+ARDS CCE has been, of course, centrally involved with the now annual Bangor Abbey Columbanus Celebration concerts.

-Our next event is the 2015 folk festival, which has an exciting timetable of cross community events in and around Bangor town.
-The Ulster Fleadh will bring upwards of 80,000 visitors to Bangor, many of whom will be coming for the first time.
-It is expected that, because of the facilities on offer, families will make a holiday of it over three to four nights.
-Participants from all sections of the community are invited to take part.
-Adding to the usual programme, fifes and lambegs will feature , Scottish dancing , Ulster Scots performers.
-This is festival making history just as it did with the county fleadh.
-With all sections contributing under the banner of Columbanus and Bangor, light of the world, I am certain we will achieve wonderful things,
+Our next event was the 2015 folk festival, which has an exciting timetable of cross-community events in and around Bangor town.
+The Ulster Fleadh brought upwards of 80,000 visitors to Bangor, many of whom came for the first time.
+Participants from all sections of the community were invited to take part.
+Adding to the usual programme, fifes and lambegs featured, Scottish dancing, Ulster Scots performers.
+With all sections contributing under the banner of Columbanus and Bangor, light of the world, we achieved wonderful things,